Pandasareamazing24/TimerIOS/README.md

 # TimerIOS
-IOS app that provides a timer
+Basic IOS app that provides a timer